Adani Enterprises Ltd (NSE: ADANIENT) Q3 2026 Earnings Call dated Feb. 03, 2026

 Manish Somaiya

 Thank you for taking my questions.
 Good afternoon.
 Good evening.
 I just had a question on the airport business.
 I see that the growth slowed from the second quarter to the third quarter.
-Maybe if you can just talk about that and then also just touch on when we should start seeing any improvements in the integrated resource management mining some of the legacy businesses which obviously have been under pressure.
+Maybe if you can just talk about that and then also just touch on when we should start seeing any improvements in the integrated resource management mining, some of the legacy businesses which obviously have been under pressure.
 So maybe if you can just give us some context around airports what happened in 3Q?
-Obviously we all know about the Indigo fiasco.
+Obviously, we all know about the Indigo fiasco.
 I don’t know if it had anything to do with that.
+And then also if you can just switch to the legacy businesses and help us understand when we should mark an improvement.

 Manish Somaiya

-No, I think what you will see is that actually that number will again accelerate only because it is a timing of various accounting of regulatory assets.
-So as the regulatory assets kick in you will see that you will have the revenue from those regulatory assets come in at different times.
-And they can be small changes in terms of mid period determination of regulatory rate of return.
-Because currently arrow is still a big part of the portfolio.
+No. I think what you will see is that actually that number will again accelerate only because it’s a timing of various accounting of regulatory assets.
+So as the regulatory assets kick in, you will see that you will have the revenue from those regulatory assets come in at different times.
+And there can be small changes in terms of mid-period determination of regulatory rate of return because currently, aero is still a big part of the portfolio.
 And so you can see some of those changes because various regulatory assets come online at different times.
-So for example the determination, if you look at the effective date of regulatory determinations the periods are different.
+So for example, the determination, if you look at the effective date of regulatory determinations, the periods are different.
+So somewhere where we filed a mid review, it’s in December and so on and so forth.
+So some we have filed in January this year itself.

-So somewhere where we filed a middle mid review, it’s in December and so on so forth.
-Some we filed in January this year itself.
-So those assets will make a difference but we don’t see the overall you can have at a very large number like 40% growth and growth growth number where the growth can will moderate to some degree.
-It’s not likely that a 40% growth continues at 40% but we will have jumps.
-Mumbai Airport itself will add on a regulatory basis a regulatory aero side EBITDA itself of once we fully account for the timing difference but on a normalized run rate basis of about just over 2,000 crore to the EBITDA line itself against a current EBITDA of around annualized ebitda of around 5200.
+So those assets will make a difference, but we don’t see overall.
+You can have at a very large number like 40% growth number where the growth will moderate to some degree.
+It’s not likely that a 40% growth continues at 40%, but we will have jumps.
+Mumbai Airport itself will add on a regulatory basis a regulatory aero side EBITDA itself once we fully account for the timing difference, but on a normalized run rate basis of about just over INR2,000 crores to the EBITDA line itself against our current EBITDA of around — annualized EBITDA of around INR5,200 crores.
+So just one asset will add about 40%.

 Manish Somaiya

 Right.
 And then switching to the legacy businesses.
-Maybe if you can just help us understand the pluses and minuses of what’s going on in those businesses.
+Maybe if you can just help us understand the pluses and minuses of what’s going on in those businesses?

-The thing there is that as you know that we’ve flagged it last time also a ramp up, slight delay in the ramp up of Touch Copper.
+The main thing there is that, as you know, that we flagged it last time also a slight delay in the ramp-up of Kutch Copper.
 But we expect that now the full utilization should start over the next two to three months.
-So you start seeing the numbers in the first quarter of the following financial year which you haven’t seen the impact in this quarter.
-But I can share with you that we will see the numbers showing for Kutch Copper in the very first quarter next financial year and at various utilization rates.
-Say if it is 70% then we will have roughly, it will add roughly 2,800 crores.
+So you’ll start seeing the numbers in the first quarter of the following financial year, which you haven’t seen an impact in this quarter.
+But I can share with you that we will see the numbers showing for Kutch Copper in the very first quarter of next financial year.
+And at various utilization rates, say, if it is 70%, then it will add roughly INR2,800 crores of EBITDA, if it is 80% around INR3,100 crores.
+And then there’s a further refining element to it where the EBITDA can go up by another 20%.
+But assuming that secondary refining is not there, then we are confident of utilization rates of between 70% to 80%.
+So that should give a high INR2,000 crores EBITDA addition in that business.

-But as you always flagged that there is an inherent, it’s a profitable business by itself but there’s an inherent variation fluctuation in that business by the very nature.
-Otherwise we otherwise our MDO business is on track.
-It’s grown to 25 odd percent.
-It’ll it in its current contract it has the capacity to grow by another 25%.
-And then from where we are, because of the existing contract that has not yet activated, it has got a growth potential of another 31%.
+The main variability for us in that business always remains the Integrated Resource Management given the continuing sort of global/domestic interplays.
+And that part of the — that core IRM business overall this year is around 11% less than what we were last year.
+But as we’ve always flagged that there is an inherent, it’s a profitable business by itself, but there is an inherent variation, fluctuation in that business by the very nature.
+Otherwise, our MDO business is on track.
+It’s grown to 25% odd.
+In its current contract, it has a capacity to grow by another 25%.
+And then from where we are because of the existing contract that has not yet activated, it has got a growth potential of another 31%.
 So we expect that business to keep ramping up.
-And as MDO and mining itself become a bigger part and metals become a bigger part of this business, the variability element that is now outsized because of the IRM being a bigger EBITDA contributor to the business will become less and less.
+And as MDO and mining itself become a bigger part and metals become a bigger part of this business.
+The variability element that is now outsized because of the IRM being a bigger EBITDA contributor to the business will become less and less.
+So we expect the variability itself as a percentage to decline as we go forward.

 Manish Somaiya